nooryoussef/antiStokes_shifts/README.md

 # Organization
 - ./data/ contains all the data required to reproduce the figures and results presented in the manuscript
 - ./output/ contains a few example site-specific (fitness, deltaG, frequency) landscapes from our simulations.
-Data from all sites observed in our simulations are too large to include in this repository, but are available upon request (please email n.youssef@dal.ca)
+Data from all sites observed in our simulations are too large to include in this repository, but are available upon request (please email nooryoussef03@gmail.com)
 - ./scripts/ contains scripts for analyses and to reproduce all figures